void-linux/void-docs/src/config/graphics/intel.md

 # xbps-install -S mesa-dri
 ```

-> Note: This is already included in the `xorg` metapackage, but it is needed
+> Note: This is already included in the `xorg` meta-package, but it is needed
 > when installing xorg via `xorg-minimal` or for running a Wayland compositor.

 ## Vulkan